21isenough/LightningATM/docs/guide/camera.md

 ### Hints

-- The camera takes a few seconds to recording
 - If you want to take several pictures, the pictures must be numbered consecutively.
 E.g. test1.jpg, test2.jpg etc.
 - Then you can transfer all images at once